Catalinbread Dirty Little Secret Mk III

 Plug a Strat into a Fuzz Face into the new DLS in SB mode and you’ll see what we mean!

-This is precisely why it works so great with fuzzes like the fuzz face, because Super Leads cut too much bass right up front.
-They are too gained up so a fuzz face ends up sounding farty and pinched sounding instead of a huge, full sound.
+This is precisely why it works so great with fuzzes like the fuzz face.
+Super Leads cut too much bass right up front and have too much gain.
+So, a fuzz face ends up sounding farty and pinched sounding instead of a huge, full sound.

 Fuzz Face and Marshall fans will know what we’re talking about.